 To which I responded,

-“For one thing, it’s more easily digestable than cow’s milk.”
+“For one thing, it’s more easily digestible than cow’s milk.”

-So, she asked me what was wrong with formula.
-I gave her my opinion (basically that I preferred to give my daughter something natural as opposed to something created in a science lab) to which she obviously disagreed.
+The doctor then asked me what was wrong with formula.
+I gave her my opinion (basically that I preferred to give my daughter something natural as opposed to something created in a lab) to which she obviously disagreed.

 The pediatrician went on to tell me that goat’s milk doesn’t contain any folates.
 She also declared, with disgust in her voice, that my daughter was the only infant in her practice who was “on goat’s milk!”
 With one last insult, she exclaimed, “And goats are such ugly animals!”
 I swear, she actually said this!
 At this point, I realized she was grasping at straws.

-Not only was it unprofessional of this pediatrician to discuss an animal’s “looks” to defend her case, but what a total loser: goats are absolutely adorable!
+Not only was it unprofessional for this pediatrician to discuss an animal’s “looks” to defend her case, but what a total loser: goats are absolutely adorable!

 Needless to say, that was my first and last visit to that pediatrician.
-I might add that my daughter has grown to be 5’9″, was almost never ill, never had one ear infection, and was rarely given antibiotics!
-Take that, you goat-hating, poor excuse for a pediatrician! 😝
+I might add that my daughter has grown to 5’8″ in height, was almost never ill, never had an ear infection, and was rarely given antibiotics!
+Take that, you goat-hating pediatrician! 😝

 Sautéed rapini is a good introduction to the vegetable if you’ve never had it before, but be sure to eat it with some fresh, crusty bread.
 It has a strong flavor, and I think you’ll find, you may want some bread alongside it.